 President Obama said that: “any time bombs are used to target innocent civilians it is an act of terrorism.”(5) Is that why the Obama administration “in effect counts all military age males killed in a strike zone as combatants”?
 (1)

 The Bureau of Investigative Journalism reports that, from 2004 to 2013, the total Predator Drone strikes performed by the United States in Pakistan were 371.
 The strikes that belonged to Obama and his administration were 314.
 Accordingly, this implies that under George Bush’s “war hungry” administration, a minimum of only 52 strikes were fired.
-In terms of Predator Drones, more blood is on the hands of the media’s “anti-war” president than on the hands of the “war-like” George Bush, and his administration.
-It continues to report that the number of people injured by these strikes in Pakistan, which primarily belong to the administration of Barack Obama, is 1,465; number of civilians killed by these strikes, 884; children reported killed, 197.
+In terms of Predator Drones, more blood is on the hands of the media’s “anti-war” president than on the hands of the “war-like” George Bush and his administration.
+It continues to report that the number of people injured by these strikes in Pakistan, which primarily belong to the administration of Barack Obama, are 1,465; number of civilians killed by these strikes, 884; children reported killed, 197.
 (1)

 Going even further, The Bureau of Investigative Journalism gives these 197 children names, and ages.
 Thus, giving them identities, making them tangible entities; living, breathing human beings – children, no different from the English speaking ones here, no different from your own.